h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `max_after_balance_size <algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of
    the training data after balancing class counts (**balance\_classes** must be enabled).
-The value can be less than 1.0.
+The value can be less than 1.0 and defaults to 5.0.

 -  `max_hit_ratio_k <algo-params/max_hit_ratio_k.html>`__: Specify the maximum number (top K) of predictions to use for hit ratio computation.
 Applicable to multi-class only.
-To disable, enter 0.
+To disable, enter 0 (default).

--  `ntrees <algo-params/ntrees.html>`__: Specify the number of trees.
+-  `ntrees <algo-params/ntrees.html>`__: Specify the number of trees (defaults to 50).

 -  `max_depth <algo-params/max_depth.html>`__: Specify the maximum tree depth.
 Higher values will make the model more complex and can lead to overfitting.
 Setting this value to 0 specifies no limit.
 This value defaults to 20.

 -  `min_rows <algo-params/min_rows.html>`__: Specify the minimum number of observations for a leaf (``nodesize`` in R).
+This value defaults to 1.

 -  `nbins <algo-params/nbins.html>`__: (Numerical/real/int only) Specify the number of bins for the histogram to build, then split at the best point.
+This option defaults to 20.

 -  `nbins_top_level <algo-params/nbins_top_level.html>`__: (For numerical/real/int columns only) Specify
    the minimum number of bins at the root level to use to build the histogram.
 This number will then be decreased by a factor of two per level.
+This options defaults to 1024.

 -  `nbins_cats <algo-params/nbins_cats.html>`__: (Categorical/enums only) Specify the maximum number
    of bins for the histogram to build, then split at the best point.